callysto/curriculum-notebooks/README.md

 ## Contributing

-If you are a K-12 teacher please sign up using (this form)[https://docs.google.com/forms/d/e/1FAIpQLSc0i25Ounu-VXhgvI8lkrIwjeDetcls9DbBEJZuuru5taa8PQ/viewform?embedded=true].
+If you are a K-12 teacher please sign up using [this form](https://docs.google.com/forms/d/e/1FAIpQLSc0i25Ounu-VXhgvI8lkrIwjeDetcls9DbBEJZuuru5taa8PQ/viewform?embedded=true).

 We also welcome interest from outside collaborators in both industry and academia.
 If you would like to be added to the project please contact india@pims.math.ca